pumbaasdad/system-restore/README.md

                provisioned.
    * `group` - The group that owns the directory.
 Defaults to the group of the user that ansible uses to connect to the machine being provisioned.
+   * `volume` - Optional.
+The name that should be assigned to this directory if it is to be used as a docker volume.
  * `files`
    * `dest` - A file that will be created by the user that ansible uses to connect to the machine being provisioned.
    * `src` - The source template to use to create the file.